luannguyenQV/git-searching-page/README.md

-<GIT/> is a minimal app for git user managerment
+< GIT /> is a minimal app for git user managerment

 # Technical
 - react